 21. Dragon Quest 5: Hand of the Heavenly Bride

-For 17 years, Japan exclusively experienced Dragon Quest 5, one of the largest, grandest RPG experiences on the Super Nintendo.
-When the DS became the series' new home in the '00s, Square-Enix thought it right to finally bring Dragon Quest 5: Hand of the Heavenly Bride to the West.
+For 17 years, Japan alone experienced the joy of Dragon Quest 5, one of the largest, grandest RPG experiences on the Super Nintendo.
+When the DS became the series' new home in the '00s, Square Enix thought it right to finally bring Dragon Quest 5: Hand of the Heavenly Bride to the West.
 Thank the Goddess they did, because it is not to be missed.

 Little did we know that things like plot-changing choices and major twists could be found way back on the SNES, but Dragon Quest 5 has them in spades.
 By following the hero from birth, we witness every little turn his life takes, both good and bad.
 Why it took so long for Americans to finally get this is anyone's guess, but we're more than happy to be able to play it.

 The first Scribblenauts was an idea we absolutely loved... until we actually got hold of it, at which point we realized that most of its puzzles could be solved by just typing in the word jetpack.
 Super Scribblenauts, released a year later, worked around that problem by offering puzzles that - while still solvable in a variety of different ways - were more complex than just grab the star.

 Rather than just dangling a shiny object in front of us, Super Scribblenauts made you work for it by meeting certain conditions; getting a lion to fall asleep, for example, or waking up an astronaut so they could put out a fire.
 The sharper puzzle focus made Super Scribblenauts infinitely more interesting than its predecessor, and kept us fascinated even after we'd gotten bored of the game's real draw: experimenting with bizarre objects on the title screen.

 19. The Legend of Zelda: Phantom Hourglass